 Unless the organization is very small, the people deciding on what to work on will not be on the development teams doing the work.
 While both sides will be involved in creating the MBIs, we should consider the MBI as the document that is used to clarify what work needs to be done.

 MBIs are created by first determining who your target audience is.
 This target audience may be external or internal.
 Then, decide on the scenarios for this market for the business objective in question.
 Focus on the minimum business increment for the scenarios in question – and that becomes your MBI.

 A series of MBIs is often required to achieve the desired functional implementation of an epic.
-By building and delivering them incrementally you get both value and feedback more quickly which offers you the opportunity to pivot.
+By building and delivering the MBIs incrementally, you deliver value and get feedback more quickly and this offers you the opportunity to pivot more effectively.

-Value for the business may involve paying down technical debt, achieving steps in a Lean-Agile Transformations, improving platforms for a product or anything else that the business considers to be of value.
+Value for the business may involve paying down technical debt, achieving steps in agile transformations, improving platforms for a product or anything else that the business considers to be of value.
 It is up to the business to identify value.

 Finally, any adverse effect an MBI may have on existing functionality must be incorporated into the MBI about to be built and not thrown over the fence to those who built the affected code.
 Determining how one MBI affects another is usually the responsibility of the business architect.

 MBIs are not Just for the Customer

 MBIs can also focus on value for internal clients.
 The focus is on business value and sometimes this is value for the business.
 It is not always just for an external customer.